gschup/ggrs-website/content/docs/getting-started/quick-start.md

 ### SyncTestSession

 First, create a new session. `check_distance` specifies how many frames of rollback you want to induce every frame.
-Currently, the value needs range from 2 to 7.
+This value cannot exceed the maximum predicition frames allowed.
+Currently, 7 is the maximum distance of rollback that can occur.

 ```rust
 let check_distance : u32 = 7;